Edward Gibson: Skylab 4

 Gibson was the science pilot of Skylab 4.
 The third and final crewed visit to the Skylab space station, it launched November 16, 1973, and concluded February 8, 1974.
 This was the longest crewed flight (84 days 1 hour 15 minutes) in the history of crewed space exploration at that time.
 Gibson was accompanied on the record-setting 34.5-million-mile flight by Commander Gerald P. Carr and Pilot William R. Pogue.
 They successfully completed 56 experiments, 26 science demonstrations, 15 subsystem detailed objectives, and 13 student investigations during their 1,214 revolutions of the Earth.
 They also acquired a wide variety of Earth resources observations data using Skylab's Earth resources experiment package camera and sensor array.
 Dr. Gibson was the crewman primarily responsible for the 338 hours of Apollo Telescope Mount operation, which made extensive observations of solar processes.

 Until the Soviet Union's Soyuz 26 broke the record in March 1978, Gibson and his Skylab 4 teammates held the world record for individual time in space: 2,017 hours 15 minutes 32 seconds.
 Gibson logged 15 hours and 22 minutes in three EVAs outside the Skylab Orbital Workshop.
 Gibson is the last surviving Skylab 4 crew member (Carr died in 2020, and Pogue died in 2014).

 Gibson resigned from NASA in December 1974 to do research on Skylab solar physics data as a senior staff scientist with the Aerospace Corporation of Los Angeles, California.
 Beginning in March 1976, he served for one year as a consultant to ERNO Raumfahrttechnik GmbH, in West Germany, on Spacelab design under the sponsorship of a U.S. Senior Scientist Award form the Alexander von Humboldt Foundation.
 In March 1977, Gibson returned to the Astronaut Office astronaut candidate selection and training as Chief of the Scientist-Astronaut Candidates.
 During his second tenure at NASA, Gibson had hoped to fly on another space station mission due to his experience on Skylab, but at the same time was not keen on flying a Space Shuttle mission.
 He served as CAPCOM for STS-1.
-Gibson ultimately decided to retire from NASA again on October 31, 1982, and began working for TRW.
+Gibson ultimately decided to retire from NASA again on October 31, 1982.

 Post-NASA career

+From July 1980 to August 1987, Gibson worked for TRW as a project manager at Space Park in support of Space Station Freedom.

 In October 1990, Gibson began his own consulting firm, Gibson International Corp.
 The firm provides consulting services on program management, market development and space infrastructure design and operations.

 He has performed a significant amount of speaking and writing, and published a text book in solar physics, two novels, Reach (1989) and In the Wrong Hands (1992), and edited The Greatest Adventure, a 1994 compilation of stories and pictures on space missions from many astronauts and cosmonauts around the world.

+He is the author of Space: Ever Farther, Ever Faster, a book reflecting on the history of space exploration and his experiences aboard Skylab 4 which was published by Book Publishers LLC in 2025.